voxmedia/revenue-hiring/2-debugging-frames/README.md

 Silly apple juice ad bug intro TK

 If you do not finish that is just fine!
-We are interested in how you approach and debug.
-Keep track of the steps you take to dubug so we can have a conversation about tricky problems!
+We are interested in how you approach.
+Keep track of the steps you take to debug so we can have a conversation about tricky problems!

 ## Your Task

-The working example shows desired animation and syle updates.
+The working example shows desired animation and style updates.
 Update the parent and frame projects so the broken ad in the parent project matches the example.

 - The apple juice spills when any part of the ad leaves the viewport and is cleaned up when the ad enters the viewport.
 - The ad should match the background color of the example, Notice the background color changes on refresh.
-- The parent project `iframe` should inslude the `sandbox` attribute.
+- The parent project `iframe` should include the `sandbox` attribute.

 ## Getting Started